Table of Contents

 Will this give me cancer?

 We don't know.
 Biological mechanisms are plausible (SV40 integration, chronic inflammation).
 But solid tumor development typically takes 5-10 years.
-What we know: the risk is not zero.
-What we don't know: the actual magnitude.
-That's why long-term surveillance matters.
+The risk is not zero—but the actual magnitude is unknown.

 Related Investigations